-The Beckley/Imperial Psychedelic Research Programme is excited to announce its new collaborative study on psychedelic microdosing.
+The Beckley/Imperial Psychedelic Research Programme launched a collaborative study on psychedelic microdosing.
 The Naturalistic Self-Blinding Microdose Study is designed and led by Dr. Balázs Szigeti and Dr. David Erritzoe MRCPsych of Imperial College London, in partnership with Amanda Feilding of the Beckley Foundation.

-This study will also be unique in our use of an entirely novel self-blinding protocol.
-Voluntary participants who are currently, or are planning to start microdosing will track their progress on their own initiative – but in a development from other microdosing surveys, the participants will set up their own placebo control.
-This ‘self-blinding’ design will allow us to investigate for the first time whether the purported benefits of microdosing are due to the placebo effect, or the pharmacological action of the psychedelic.
+This study was unique in our use of an entirely novel self-blinding protocol.
+Voluntary participants who were currently, or were planning to start microdosing tracked their progress on their own initiative – but in a development from other microdosing surveys, the participants set up their own placebo control.
+This ‘self-blinding’ design allowed us to investigate for the first time whether the purported benefits of microdosing are due to the placebo effect, or the pharmacological action of the psychedelic.

-The placebo control will be implemented by placing both microdoses and empty capsules into sealed envelopes, which will be labelled (with QR codes) and then distributed according to a particular schedule.
-Participants won’t know whether their capsules contain a microdose or an empty placebo until the end of the study.
+The placebo control was implemented by placing both microdoses and empty capsules into sealed envelopes, which were labelled (with QR codes) and then distributed according to a particular schedule.
+Participants didn’t know whether their capsules contained a microdose or an empty placebo until the end of the study.

-The central hypothesis of our study is that psychedelic microdosing can increase psychological well-being and may also enhance certain cognitive functions.
-Throughout the experiment, participants will be required to complete computer-based tasks designed to measure cognitive performance (e.g. attention, memory, reasoning).
-Participants will also fill out questionnaires designed to assess their emotional state.
+The central hypothesis of our study was that psychedelic microdosing can increase psychological well-being and may also enhance certain cognitive functions.
+Throughout the experiment, participants were required to complete computer-based tasks designed to measure cognitive performance (e.g. attention, memory, reasoning).
+Participants also filled out questionnaires designed to assess their emotional state.

-By collecting data from a naturalistic environment, with the support of hundreds of self-blinded participants from within the microdosing community, this design will enable us to identify the power of psychedelic microdosing, and understand what role, if any, the placebo effect plays.
+By collecting data from a naturalistic environment, with the support of hundreds of self-blinded participants from within the microdosing community, this design enabled us to identify the effects of psychedelic microdosing, and understand what role the placebo effect plays.

-Dr. Szigeti and Dr. Erritzoe are working together with Amanda Feilding and the Beckley Foundation on this study, and we hope that together we will pave the way for establishing whether microdosing has therapeutic benefits.
-Significantly more rigorous than the current, anecdotal evidence, this study will provide valuable information in advance of the Beckley/Imperial LSD microdosing study led by Amanda Feilding, which will be carried out within a controlled laboratory setting later this year.
+Dr. Szigeti and Dr. Erritzoe worked together with Amanda Feilding and the Beckley Foundation on this study, and we hope that together we will pave the way for establishing whether microdosing has therapeutic benefits.
+Significantly more rigorous than previous, anecdotal evidence, this study provided valuable information in advance of the Beckley/Imperial LSD microdosing study led by Amanda Feilding, which will be carried out within a controlled laboratory setting later this year.

-This observational study is only eligible for people that are currently, or are planning to start, microdosing on their own initiative with their own existing supply of blotter-based psychedelics.
+This observational study was only eligible for people microdosing on their own initiative with their own existing supply of blotter-based psychedelics.
 Please do not contact us asking to provide you with psychedelic drugs or other materials.

 Psilocybin for Depression